How exactly do you say now in Italian?

 I’m coming right now, give me a minute!

 Dobbiamo andarcene subito da qui.

-We need to get out of here right now.
+We have to get out of here right now.

-Immediatamente is similar to subito because it’s used to say now in Italian only when you or someone wants something to be done immediately.
+Immediatamente is similar to subito because it’s used to say now in Italian only when you or someone else wants something done immediately.
 It’s still a useful word to know.

 Il ladro è stato immediatamente catturato.